List of reconstructed Dacian words: Reconstructed Dacian words

-Reconstruction from Romanian and Albanian words
+Alleged words reconstructed from Romanian and Albanian

 Georgiev, Duridanov and Russu concur that the Dacian language constitutes the main pre-Latin substratum of the modern Romanian language.
-Duridanov also accepts Georgiev's theory that modern Albanian is descended from Daco-Moesian.
+Duridanov also accepts Georgiev's theory that modern Albanian is descended from "Daco-Moesian".
 Where words in modern Albanian and/or Romanian can be plausibly linked to an Indo-European root and modern cognates of similar meaning, a reconstruction of the putative Dacian originals have been proposed by Duridanov, who included them in a separate list from words reconstructed from placenames.